Skip to main content

 Description

-The INDEX statement adds a new index by an ordered list of fields of a certain table.
-The list must contain at least one property.
+The INDEX statement adds a new index by an ordered non-empty list of fields of one table.
+The list must contain at least one materialized property.
 The table that the index should be built for is determined by the first property in the list.
-Also, the parameters passed to this property are used to determine the correspondence of the parameters to the key fields of the table.
-Accordingly, all other properties in the list should have the same number of parameters and be stored in the same table as the first property.
-The parameters specified in the list will correspond to the key fields of the table.
+All other properties in the list must be stored in the same table and use the same set of parameters.
+Typed parameters specified separately in the list correspond to the key fields of that table.

 Parameters